 A native Cameroonian, I was born in the coastal city of Douala and spent my childhood there.
 I enjoyed swimming with my friends despite my parents’ ban.
 I grew up in a social environment where all animals were perceived primarily as meat.
 My perception of wildlife changed during an ecology class of my Master’s programme, when I realised that wildlife species may go extinct if they are exploited unsustainably.
 I took the initiative to study one of them, the African manatee, in a protected area called Lake Ossa.
 It was my first encounter with a live animal species in the...

-In this project, we generate scientific data that will be used to inform policymakers on the status of elasmobranchs in Cameroon and convince them to enact legal protection.
-We also aim at making the local community aware of the conservation status of threatened species of sharks and rays.
+In this project, we generate scientific data that will be used to inform policy-makers about the status of elasmobranchs in Cameroon and convince them to enact legal protection.
+We also aim to make local communities aware of the conservation status of threatened species of sharks and rays.

-Elasmobranchs are the most targeted aquatic megafauna in Cameroon, representing 97% of bycatch documented.
-They are poorly known.
-So far we have documented 33 species, of which 11 are Threatened including the extremely rare M. rochebrunei.
-However, none of these sharks are protected by Cameroon law.
+Elasmobranchs are the most targeted aquatic mega-fauna in Cameroon, representing 97% of the by-catch we documented.
+They are also poorly known.
+So far we have recorded 33 species, of which 11 are threatened, including the extremely rare Mobula rochebrunei.
+However, none of them are protected by Cameroonian law.
 If nothing is done, some may disappear.
-We will use citizen science and genetic research to improve the knowledge of the species which will inform policies and management.
+We will use citizen science and genetic research to improve knowledge of these species, which will inform policies and management.

-The aim of this project is to establish a central scientific knowledge and conservation of shark and ray populations along the coast of Cameroon while taking into consideration the interest of the local community.
-My team and I hope to achieve the following objectives to meet our goal:
+The aim of this project is to establish a centralised base of scientific knowledge that will support the conservation of shark and ray populations along the coast of Cameroon, while taking into account the interests of the local community.
+My team and I hope to achieve the following objectives to meet this goal:

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.